21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 Clean your touchscreen

 The fact that it’s called a “touchscreen” indicates that it needs cleaning from time to time.
 The best way, according to PC Tablet, is to squirt some hand sanitizer on that microfiber cloth you’ve been using and wipe gently.
+Learn how to clean your cell phone and exactly how often you should be doing it.

 Wipe down a public toilet seat